 Data Protection Officer, Carne Group, 3rd Floor, 55 Charlemont Place, Dublin 2, D02 F985, Ireland

 The EU Representative for Carne’s non-EU entities is Tiarnach Mallon, firstname.lastname@example.org.

 Changes to this Notice

 We reserve the right to change this Notice at our sole discretion without advance notice.
-If we make any changes, we will post those changes here and update the “Last Updated” date at the bottom of this Notice.
+If we make any changes, we will post those changes here and update the “Last Updated” date at the top of this Notice.
 Please check this Notice periodically for updates.